silvafilipeuk/nc-news/README.md

 	}]
 }
 ```

+**DELETE /api/articles/:article_id** - Delete a given article and it's comments from the database.
+Return status 204 on success.

 **GET /api/articles/:article_id/comments** - return an array of comments for a given article

 **Available queries:** limit and p.